giuliava/giuliava/README.md

 - 👋 Hi, I’m @giuliava
-- 👀 I’m interested in Web Developing and Web Design.
+- 👀 I’m interested in Web Development and Web Design.
 - 🌱 I’m currently learning how to code with a full-stack web development bootcamp.
-I completed a course on WordPress web development.
+I have also completed a course on WordPress web development.
-- 💞️ I’m looking to collaborate on WordPress projects.
+- 💞️ I’m looking to collaborate on WordPress projects or any junior projects, to get more experience.
 - 📫 How to reach me: send me an email at giuliavaservices@gmail.com

 <!---